Is Paul Selig the Esther Hicks we wanted? The contrast are stark but most break between consistency (Selig) and contradiction (Hicks.)

 Jerry and Esther Hicks, flying a “law of attraction” flag, tapped a vein of hope many hold, sensing there’s more.
 More than the world of things we find in front of us.

-More than a feverish hunt for material gain never satisfied.
+More than a hunt for material gain never satisfied.

-And more than “just this,” the material world in which we live and die.
+And more than “just this,” the material world where we live and die.

 The law of attraction, as described by Esther Hicks, relies on invisible forces controlling why we love, hate, live and die.
-And your thoughts control those forces.
-Or sometimes, it’s your feelings.
-Or even fate.
+And your thoughts align you with those forces.

-Appearing on stage before growing audiences through the 1990s, Esther Hicks fueled hope, channeling Abraham.
+Appearing on stage before growing audiences through the 1990s, Hicks fueled hope, channeling Abraham in structured “workshops.”

-But doubt pursued faith, distrust rose as contradictions increased, messaging muddied.
+But doubt disrupted faith, and distrust rose as contradictions increased.
+Messaging muddied.

-That’s when Hicks came up with “The Vortex,” a place where all that good stuff you asked for waited, a kind of holding tank, until you were ready.
+That’s when Jerry and Esther Hicks came up with “The Vortex,” a place where all that good stuff you asked for waited for you to turn the key, a kind of holding tank, when you were ready.

-Whatever that meant, the problem is, “You’re not letting it in,” not teachings peppered with nonsense.
+Whatever that meant, the problem is, she said, “You’re not letting it in.”